-We have a Readers' Forum and also will be happy to post information on this page that might be helpful to researchers.
+We will be happy to post information on this page that might be helpful to researchers.
 We are listing here some publications which we have found useful or curious or which have in some other way crept into our shelves.
 Some are quite rare, but luckily the texts have normally been digitized and can often be found online free of charge with a little detective work.
 Titles are listed in no special order.

 Leabhar Branach - The Book of the O'Byrnes, Dublin Institute for Advanced Studies (1944).
 A collection of poetry celebrating the O'Byrnes of Glenmalure, ca. 1550 to 1630.
 The poems are, of course, in Irish.
 This is quite a hurdle to many of us, but the script is romanised and there are excellent notes including topographical and historical notes by Liam Price.

 The Trial of Billy Byrne of Ballymanus, Dee-Jay Publications (1996) ISBN 0951923927.
 A useful reproduction of the original edition ca. 1799 but somewhat edited and altered.

 Matters of Felony by Margery Weiner, Heinemann (1967).
 Garrett Byrne and James Strange abducted two Kennedy girls in 1779, from Graiguenamana and paid the price of it.
 A slightly breathless but readable account including some useful historical details.

 The Green Bough of Liberty by David Rees, Dobson (1979) ISBN 0234721871.
 Romantic historical novel based upon 1798 and the Ballymanus family.

 Memoirs of Miles Byrne (various editions now available).
 Remarkable eye-witness record of the events of 1798 by an intelligent and honest participant, but written many years after the event.